DAGWorks-Inc/hamilton/examples/polars/README.md

 There is one major caveat with Polars to be aware of: THERE IS NO INDEX IN POLARS LIKE THERE IS WITH PANDAS.

-What this means is that when you tell Hamilton to execute and return a polars dataframe if you are using the [provided results builder](https://github.com/dagworks-inc/hamilton/blob/sf-hamilton-1.14.1/hamilton/plugins/polars_implementations.py#L8), i.e. `hamilton.plugins.polars_implementations.PolarsResultsBuilder`, then you will have to ensure the row order matches the order you expect for all the outputs you request.
+What this means is that when you tell Hamilton to execute and return a polars dataframe if you are using the [provided results builder](https://github.com/dagworks-inc/hamilton/blob/sf-hamilton-1.14.1/hamilton/plugins/h_polars.py#L8), i.e. `hamilton.plugins.h_polars.PolarsResultsBuilder`, then you will have to ensure the row order matches the order you expect for all the outputs you request.
 E.g. if you do a filter, or a sort, or a join, or a groupby, you will have to ensure that when you ask Hamilton to materialize an output that it's in the order you expect.